How can we help you today?

 5. Enter your contact address and telephone number.

-For other ways to create an eBay account, explore the following options below:
+For other ways to create an eBay account, you can explore the following options:

 eBay offers different selling accounts, which can be either for personal or business use.
 They differ in the number of monthly listings you can create, along with the fees for each listing.